getlantern/lantern-client/README.md

 ### Dependencies

-All those dependencies must be in your PATH
+All these dependencies must be in your PATH.
+Some of this is Android specific, see below for other platforms.

 * Java 11 or greater
 * [Android Studio](https://developer.android.com/studio?_gl=1*1wowe6v*_up*MQ..&gclid=Cj0KCQjw6auyBhDzARIsALIo6v-bn0juONfkfmQAJtwssRCQWADJMgGfRBisMNTSXHt5CZnyZVSK2Y8aAgCmEALw_wcB&gclsrc=aw.ds) (Android Studio Jellyfish | 2023.3.1 Patch 1)